 - Identify the custodian of the record

 Only the custodian of a public record can make the record available.
 The custodian is not just any person who has access to the record.
 Instead, the Arkansas Freedom of Information Act limits it to the official with administrative control of the record.
 A request to any other person may not yield a fruitful result.
 Arkansas Code Annotated § 25-19-105(a)(3) provides that if a request is made to a person that is not the custodian of the record, that person should notify the requester of this and direct the requester to the custodian if they know who it is.
-Only the custodian is obligated to fulfill a request.
+Only the custodian is obligated to fulfil a request.

 - Make a request

 Once the custodian has been identified, the requester may proceed with making the request.
 The request should clearly identify the record, either through a unique number or the name of the subject.
 As much information as possible should be given to help the custodian find the record.
 If the custodian cannot reasonably find the record with the information provided, they may decline the request.
 Arkansas Code Annotated § 25-19-105(a)(2B) allows requesters to make their requests in person, by telephone, by mail, by fax, by email, or through any other electronic means provided by the custodian.